GiriKrishnap/ThePeakFiction-version-2/README.md

 <hr/>

-## ✨ Features
+## 🧐 Features

+### Reader side
-- User Authentication, Authorization and protected route with jwt
+- User Authentication, Authorization and protected route with JWT
-- Beautiful interface for best user Experience
+ - Mobile responsive Reading Interface for Readers
+ - Community for novels for chatting with fellow readers
+ - Commenting and Rating System with features like spolier tag, sticker and image share

- author side - -
+### author side
 - Novel Management for Authors (CRUD Operations)
 - Chapter Management for Authors (CRUD Operations)
-- scheduled upload for novel
+ - Scheduled upload for novel

- reader side - -
-- mobile responsive Reading Interface for Readers
-- community for novels for chatting with fellow readers
-- Commenting and Rating System with features like spolier tag, sicker and image share

- admin side - -
+ ### admin side
  - Novel block and unblock
  - Readers/Authors block and unbloack
-- reject and approve new novels
+ - Reject and approve new novels
-- novel status
+ - Novel status

 <hr/>

 ## 💻 Technologies and Modules Used

   -react